 Introduction:

-This procedure is the guiding document for ERCOT and Market Participants with Generation Resources, to identify Resource Nodes and manage the lifecycle of the Resource Node.
+This procedure is the guiding document for ERCOT and Market Participants with Generation Resources or Controllable Load Resources (CLRs) that are not Aggregate Load Resources (ALRs), to identify Resource Nodes and manage the lifecycle of the Resource Node.

 Revisions to this document must be approved by the Technical Advisory Committee (TAC).
 In the following cases, after review and recommendation by TAC, revisions to this document must be approved by the ERCOT Board: